Buncombe County Beekeepers Club

 Chad Siek – Vice President

-Having lived most of his life in a suburban setting, Chad believes that beekeeping offers a means of connecting to the natural world in a way that he’s not been able to experience otherwise, and enjoys the never-ending learning that comes with this science and art.
+Having lived most of his life in a suburban setting, Chad believes that beekeeping offers a means of connecting to the natural world in a way that he’s not been able to experience otherwise, and he enjoys the never-ending learning that comes with this science and art.

 Janet Peterson – Membership Director